The Divide Principle

 The following program is an example of it in action.

-The following header file shows extern declarations for functions and variables.
+The following header file contains extern declarations for functions and variables.

 /* sum.h */